xzn/ntrviewer-hr/README.md

 - Run `xattr -r -d com.apple.quarantine NTRViewer-HR-macOS-Universal.zip` on the file downloaded.

+### Asahi Linux port publish

+- This applies to other arm64 based Linux distro as well.
+When using muvm/fex to run the application, you will need to publish the viewer's port, e.g.: `muvm -p 8001/udp FEXInterpreter $(realpath ./ntrviewer)`

 ### Additional filters options

 - Selected shaders were downloaded from https://github.com/libretro/slang-shaders, where you can find more.
-- Manually edit the `rashader.json` file to make option appear within the application.
+- Manually edit the `rashader.json` file to make options appear within the application.
 Similarly for placebo shaders with `placebo.json`.

 ## Feedback